Freiling87/CCU/CCU/Scratchpad.md

 This error is from LoadLevel.SetupMore.
 But since there doesn't appear to be any actual repercussion on gameplay, I'm shelving it until it is an issue.

-###				H	Upper Crusty Busybody
-Polices pickup and destruction of 0-Owner ID items and objects, and no others.
-After reloading, was unable to replicate this.
+I want to say I later fixed this.
+Verify if the messages still come up.
 ###         H   Jukebox Hacks
 Possibly RogueLibs, wait for confirmation.

 Mambo: